owunsch/owunsch.github.io/_articles/imagine-watteau-2025.md

 external_url: ""
 pdf: "/articles/imagine-watteau-2025/wunsch-imagine-watteau-2025.pdf"
 image: "/assets/img/imagine-watteau.jpg"
 abstract: "Artificial intelligence promises to transform the field of art restoration, offering the possibility of reconstructing works long thought lost.
 In an admittedly unscientific experiment, I use Midjourney to simulate Antoine Watteau’s missing painting *Abigail Bringing Food to David*, only to find that the result elicits a peculiar sadness.
-The image’s uncanny blend of familiarity and artifice suggests that generative AI does not restore the past so much as recombine the most recognizable features of what survives, confronting art historians with their own expectations about how an artist's work is supposed to look."
+The image, in its uncanny familiarity, provides a remarkable synthesis of elements found in Watteau's best-known paintings.
+Instead of restoring something lost, it reveals the tendency of AI to confirm preconceptions of how an artist's work ought to look."
 tags:
   - "Watteau"
   - "decay"